Nirvisha82/Nirvisha82/README.md

 ---

-## 🎯 Current Chapter: What I'm Up To

 ## 🌟 My Philosophy

-> **"Clean code isn't just about syntax—it's about creating systems that inspire, scale, and stand the test of time.
+> **"Clean code isn't just about syntax, it's about creating systems that inspire, scale, and stand the test of time.
 Every line of code is a story, every API is a conversation, and every bug is a lesson in disguise."**

 <div align="center">